BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * Chapter 7: solution (basis) lives in the null space.
 The number of basis means dimention of the null space.
 * Chapter 7: KCL: just simply think from the loop perspective.
 Identify the current direction.
 * Maybe I should allow a few empty box in the github contribution.
 Busy day with full of meetings happens.
 I should not bother by those little green boxes.
 If you really want a full year green, write a program and submit empty content every day.

+2021-06-19 W3 Reflect:
+* I made quit a few mistakes in Quiz 1, although I still left one hours there.
+So I try to review my Quiz 2 as much as possible, but it is really hard to focus such a long time after a long day.
+Anyway, I have reviewed the result for couple of times and do my best.
+A few questions are really tricky.
+* Shopping tomorrow, and out of town Satuday for camping.
+Father's day!

 # Typo and error in textbook
 * Chapter 7